-Spiritual stories of the creation of the landscape.
+- Spiritual stories of the creation of the landscape. - Customs, traditions and practices of local communities. - ▶ The soils, its seeds and the plants that grow in it. - Relatively recent cultural stories and experiences - Iconic Aboriginal people

-- Customs, traditions and practices of local communities. - Relatively recent cultural stories and experiences - Iconic Aboriginal people - Natural features and their significance in the lives of the Aboriginal peoples who lived, or are currently living, in the area - The seasons, the climate and the endemic flora and fauna - Historical events, both positive and negative, that took place within the site or wider.
+- The landform and natural features and their significance in the lives of the Aboriginal peoples who lived, or are currently living, in the area - The seasons, the climate and the endemic flora and fauna - Historical events, both positive and negative, that took place within the site or wider.

-Aboriginal heritage can be acknowledged in a project in a number of ways:
+Aboriginal culture can be acknowledged in a project in a number of ways:

-- Aboriginal artists and designers involved in the design of the project - > Place-naming (eg Yandhai bridge) - the design of the landscape and selection of plant species - selection of materials - orientation of structures and paths - interpretive signage - embedded artwork (integrated into the forms and materials of the infrastructure) - standalone public artwork (sculpture, painting and other art) - Other forms of interpretation as part of the construction and operation of the project including creative expressions through art, music, literature, dance, and food.
+- Walking on Country at the start of a project, ceremonies to acknowledge work and pay respect. - Talking with elders and knowledge holders to understand Country and the experiences and stories behind it. - Aboriginal artists and designers involved in the design of the project - Place-naming (eg Yandhai bridge) - the design of the landscape and selection of plant species - selection of materials - orientation of structures and paths - interpretive signage - embedded artwork (integrated into the forms and materials of the infrastructure) - standalone public artwork (sculpture, painting and other art) - Other forms of interpretation as part of the construction and operation of the project including creative expressions through art, music, literature, dance, and food.